 This stage may also help boost your immune system, and there is some evidence that deep sleep may contribute to memory, creativity, and insightful thinking.

 Don’t sell your Peloton just yet.
 One review of current literature published in 2019 found cold exposure activated brown adipose tissue—brown fat—making it work harder to help your body burn more calories (9).

-A more recent meta-analysis of 104 studies found cold water swimming seemed to reduce or transform body fat, which can protect against diseases, including diabetes and cardiovascular disease (10).
+A more recent meta-analysis of 104 studies found cold water swimming seemed to reduce or transform body fat, which can protect against diseases, including diabetes, cardiovascular disease, and cardiac arrest (10).

-The frigid temperature may also improve insulin sensitivity and fat metabolism (9).
+The frigid temperature may also improve insulin sensitivity, blood glucose regulation, and fat metabolism (9).

-The jury is still out on whether icing your balls can improve sperm count, but some small studies have found cold exposure boosted sperm quality.
+The jury is still out on whether icing your balls can improve sperm count, but some small studies have found cold plunging boosted sperm quality.

-Without many concrete studies on an ice bath’s benefits to increased testosterone, neuroscientist Andrew Huberman has a couple potential reasons.
+Without many concrete studies on an ice bath’s benefits to increased testosterone, neuroscientist Andrew Huberman has a couple of potential theories.